anbolos/the-crawler-of-the-dungeon/README.md

 ## TECHNICAL STUFF

-- This game uses sy sos time math random
+- This game uses the sy, os, time, math, and random modules built-in into python

 - I'm planning to split up the main.py file into smaller chunks (for each class) as suggested